version-manager/woof/docs/index.md

 ## Summary

-Akin to [asdf](https://github.com/asdf-vm/asdf) and [sdkman](https://sdkman.io), Woof is a multi-tool version manager.
+Woof is a multi-tool version manager.
 That is, it manages the installation of multiple versions for multiple tools simultaneously

+It is similar to alternatives like [asdf](https://github.com/asdf-vm/asdf), [Hermit](https://github.com/cashapp/hermit), and [sdkman](https://sdkman.io) - but it's superior in many ways

-Woof supports many popular languages out of the box - see the [Roadmap](,/roadmap.md) for more details
+Woof supports many popular languages out of the box - see the [Roadmap](./roadmap.md) for more details

 ## Concepts